blynkkk/blynkkk.github.io/Widgets.md

 **Sketch:** [Eventor](https://github.com/blynkkk/blynk-library/blob/master/examples/Widgets/Eventor/Eventor.ino)

-**NOTE** : Events are triggered only once when the condition is met.
+**NOTE:**: Events are triggered only once when the condition is met.
-However there is one exclusion:
+Exception:
 Let's consider simple event as above ```if (temperature > 40) send notification ```.
 When temperature goes beyond 40 threshold - notification action is triggered.
 If temperature continues to stay above the 40 threshold no actions will be triggered.
 But if ```temperature``` goes below threshold and then passes it again - notification will be sent again (there is no 15 sec limit on Eventor notifications).